BBadZombie/Text-RPG/README.md

-# MedalGrabber
+# Text-RPG

-rpgText-game is a small Java program I use to practice game logic and demonstrate improvement in my Object Oriented Programming
+A small text-based RPG programmed in Java.
+Was originally made to alleviate boredom but now I am using it to practice game logic, and demonstrate improvement in my OOP design principles (Early code for this project is pretty bad, so I'm working to fix it).

 ## Installation